22 pushups to save 22 lives of veterans every day

-The 22 KILL movement began in 2013 to combat the staggering number of veteran suicides every day due to post traumatic stress disorder or PTSD.
-In 2012, the VA released a Suicide Data Report that an average of 22 veterans are “KILLED By Suicide” or KBS every day.
+The 22 KILL movement was created in 2013 by veterans to combat the staggering number of veteran suicides every day due to post traumatic stress or PTS.
+The members of this movement want to raise awareness and educate the public about the issue while also supporting partnered organizations that deal with veteran empowerment, mental health treatment and other services made available for veterans and their families.

+A personal friend of mine, Kalle Blindenbacher, served in Iraq a few years back.
+“I know for a lot of guys and myself included, when I first got home seeing large piles of trash on the road it was unsettling because insurgents would hide IEDs in anything they could find,” Blindenbacher said.

+The men and women of our armed forces are taught to think differently and sometimes there are consequences from this very serious situations.

 22 KILL is an organization dedicated to raising awareness by challenging the people of the world to record themselves doing 22 push-ups.
 They welcome all types of push-ups and encourage creativity.
 Even if you can only do 5 push-ups they will help reach the ultimate goal of 22 million documented push-ups.

-Currently, there are a total of 17 million and counting.
-The push-ups are all found by a hashtag #22PushupChallenge and are all over Facebook, Twitter, and Instagram.
-This campaign was inspired by the ALS ice bucket challenge which was a huge hit in the social media world two years ago in 2014.
+Currently, there are a total of 17 million pushups and counting.
+The push-ups are all found by a hashtag #22PushupChallenge and are all over Facebook, Twitter and Instagram.
+This campaign was inspired by the ALS ice bucket challenge, which was a huge hit in the social media world two years ago in 2014.

-I personally did the 22 push-up challenge by doing 22 push-ups for 22 days.
+I did the 22 push-up challenge by doing 22 push-ups for 22 days.
 I documented all of my push-ups on my personal Instagram profile and even attempted to do as many as I could in a row for the final day.

 My reasons for doing this challenge are simple.
 I have the utmost respect for the men and women in our armed forces and I always try to help in any way I can.
 I have numerous pieces of clothing to benefit the Wounded Warrior Project, and when I saw this challenge it was a no-brainer for me.